HousometerProperty report · 2 Jul 2026

 Ground, mining & radon

 The address is outside any coalfield, so coal-mining legacy is a non-issue here.
-Radon potential is lowest band (0–1%) — an estimated below 1% of homes here exceed the action level, which is reassuring.
+Radon — a natural radioactive gas that seeps from the ground — has lowest band (0–1%) potential here: an estimated below 1% of homes exceed the 200 Bq/m³ action level, the point at which reduction work is advised.
 1 historic landfill site is recorded within a kilometre, the nearest about 700 m away — raise it with your surveyor.

 Coal mining